 'Another reason to believe in ghosts.'
 I said.

 'I'm not a ghost, Meena!'
 Darwich said with a louder tone."

 The next day, they woke up at checkpoints and cars were lining up in the sand.
 It took them hours and a foreign stamp to get in Darwich's land.
 An hour later, they crossed by a golden dome and Darwich's eyes lit up for the first time ever since Azhar left home.
 On the way, he talked about an olive tree he grew around like he grew in it.
 And the closer they got to his house, the less his eyes lit.

 "His mother_a middle aged woman with grey features and a patterned scarf_answered the door and he directly faced the ground.

 'Hala!' she said.
 'We don't lower our heads here, or have you forgotten?'

 She took off his glasses and said: 'You look just like your brother.'
-She welcomed him kindheartedly and looked at us standing behind him.
+She welcomed him kindheartedly, tried to hide grief, and looked at us standing behind him.
 'Keefku shabab?'"